maimitp9/photo_tweet_app/README.md

 # Photo Tweet Application

-Photos are uploded by the user and tweet that photos to [UniFa](https://unifa-e.com/)
+Photos are uploded by the user and tweet that photos to Remote server by using oAuth authorization

 ## Getting Started